 Almost forty years ago, I owned a small house in the Greenwich “backcountry” just a few miles from the Westchester County Airport.
 One morning, I was talking on the phone with a friend whom I would see later in the day at an event he had organized in Miami.
 I was one of the speakers.

-“Don’t you have to be at the airport?” he asked.
+“Don’t you have to be at the airport?” he asked after a while.

 I was very late, but luckily, this was before 9/11, and one could be on the plane within 10 minutes of arriving at the airport.
 And the roads between my house and the airport were sparsely settled.

 I drove at ridiculous speeds along little winding roads.
-I was rushing down a twisty street on a steep hill when I saw a house out of the corner of my eye.
+I was rushing down a narrow, twisting street on a steep hill when I saw a house out of the corner of my eye.
 “What was that?”
 I said to myself, out loud.
 “Someone evil lives there.”

 I continued on to the airport and forgot about the house.
 A few months later, I was driving down the same road, not thinking about the house, when I rounded the corner, saw the house, and had a similar strong feeling.